Manager: Damon Bristo

 American soprano Sara Jakubiak has been praised by the New York Times for her "plush-voiced, impressive soprano" and by Opera News as a “talented, highly musical singer.”

-With her career rapidly expanding in North America and now Europe, she makes her role and company debut as Elsa von Brabant in Lohengrin at Opera Graz in a new production by Johannes Erath and costumes by Christian Lacroix.
-She will also debut at De Nederlandse Opera in Andrea Breth’s new production of Prokofiev’s The Gambler as Polina under the baton of Marc . . .
+With her career rapidly expanding in North America and now Europe, Sara Jakubiak made her role and company debut as Elsa von Brabant in Lohengrin at Opera Graz in a new production by Johannes Erath and costumes by Christian Lacroix.
+She also debuted at De Nederlandse Opera in Andrea Breth’s new production of Prokofiev’s The Gambler as Polina under the baton of Marc . . .
 Albrecht.
 In concert, Ms. Jakubiak will be seen as the Governess in Britten’s The Turn of the Screw with the Saint Paul Chamber Orchestra and with the Colorado Symphony in Mozart concert arias under James Gaffigan.
-Ms. Jakubiak will begin the as a member of the ensemble at Oper Frankfurt in 2014 – 2015 singing Mozart, Strauss, Wagner, and Verdi, as well as appearing at English National Opera, Opernhaus Zurich, and others.
+She also will be heard in concert performances of Howard Hanson’s lyrical opera Merry Mount with the Rochester Philharmonic under Michael Christie at Carnegie Hall, originally commissioned by the Metropolitan Opera and written while Hanson was director of the Eastman School.
+Ms. Jakubiak will begin the as a member of the ensemble at Oper Frankfurt in 2014 – 2015 singing Mozart, Strauss, Wagner, and Verdi, as well as appearing at English National Opera, Opernhaus Zurich, Glyndebourne Festival, and others.

 Ms. Jakubiak made her debut at the English National Opera as Marie in a new production of Wozzeck under Edward Gardner to sensational critical acclaim and Semperoper Dresden as Rosalinde in Die Fledermaus in the 2012 – 2013 season.
 She also returned to New York City Opera as the Governess in The Turn of the Screw, a new production by Sam Buntrock.
 In concert, she performed Penderecki’s Polish Requiem conducted by Krzysztof Penderecki with Orquesta Sinfónica de la Juventud Venezolana Simón Bolívar in Caracas, Venezuela.